Community mourns the passing of former NSU President Dr. Harrison Wilson

 An NSU administrative building has been named in his honor.

-NSU President-elect Javaune Adams-Gaston, Ph.D. said a memorial service for Dr. Wilson will be held on the University’s campus in the near future.
+NSU President-elect Javaune Adams-Gaston, Ph.D. confirmed Dr. Wilson died on July 28 surrounded by his family.
+She said a memorial service for Dr. Wilson will be held on the University’s campus in the near future.
 She added, ” We are grateful for his many contributions.
 He will be deeply missed by all of us.
 Please join me and my husband, Dmitri, in sending our deepest sympathies to Dr. Lucy Wilson and the entire Wilson family, along with our lasting thanks for his dedication to Norfolk State. “

 The condolences poured in Monday following the news of Dr. Wilson’s passing.